JakeRoyRandall/meeting-minutes-perl/README.md

 The tool uses simple text patterns.
 It does not identify speakers in unlabelled prose, measure actual speaking time, parse calendars, or provide a privacy guarantee.
 Redaction is only a convenience for common email and phone formats; review output before sharing.

+Input is bounded to 1 MiB of raw bytes for both files and stdin.
+The reader stops after checking at most one byte beyond that limit, then validates UTF-8; direct `summarize` callers receive the same size guard.

 `--actions-only` prints only extracted action lines with their original 1-based line numbers. `--speaker NAME` restricts speaker-labelled actions and speaker counts to an exact existing label; the name is decoded and trimmed as UTF-8, with a 40-character limit.
 Unlabelled action lines are excluded when a speaker filter is active.
 The same filtered action list and `action_lines` records are included in JSON, along with the normal summary fields.
 These filters compose with `--redact`: matching uses the original label, displayed labels/content are redacted, and JSON reports only `"[speaker filter redacted]"` instead of echoing a potentially sensitive filter name.